ManuelFte/Google-Pacman/README.md

 1. Beautified HTML, CSS, and JS for readability purposes
 2. Moved inline CSS and JS to separate files, also for readability
-3. Restored search box and "Google Search" button, as the original 2010 Pac-Man had.
+3. Restored search box and "Google Search" button, as the original 2010 Pac-Man doodle had

 ## Copyrights